Whiteknight/whiteknight.github.com/stage/gci_final_review.md

-The Google Code-In (GCI) program is coming up on it's last week and things are reaching a fevered pitch.
-Students are circling like hungry sharks in the water, snapping at every task we throw their way.
-Frankly, we're having trouble keeping up with some of the more prolific participants.
-As of last night we had crossed 150 completed tasks, and there is no indiciation that things are slowing down at all.
+The Google Code-In (GCI) program has been over for a little while, and I'm finally ready to reflect on it a little bit.
+Frankyly, the whole experience was completely *exhausting*.
+The students were totally ravenous and ate up tasks as quickly as we could create them.
+Every morning when I woke up I had to review, test, and merge submissions.
+Every day I had to create as many new tasks as I possibly could and answer questions about them.
+It was a lot of work but extremely fun, extremely beneficial, and completely worthwhile.

+When all was said and done, we had nearly 200 tasks completed by many students, about a half-dozen of them were working on Parrot tasks nearly every day of the program.

 I think now is a good time to reflect on the program, talk about what we've learned, what we can do better next year, and what I think can change about the program as whole.

-Over the course of this program Parrot has offered a number of tasks for it's students.
+Over the course of this program Parrot had offered a number of tasks for it's students.
 In the beginning we had plenty of time to prepare an initial selection, and there was much diversity in the first crop of tasks: We had tasks involving code, testing, documentation, translations, user outreach, and